wael757/Task3_6_Servos_with_ultrasonic/README.md

 https://www.tinkercad.com/things/jALoZXzqlgs-task36servo-motors/editel?sharecode=1erpn23-lypcjkVmxstDymwEtULOKKV_ghbBSxQuHVI

-2-Using the ultrasonic to make the servo mototrs move and the led on (led here is as the face of the robot) if the objective is in the range of 50 cm o 70 cm in frnt of the robot:
+2-Using the ultrasonic to make the servo mototrs move and the led on (led here is as the face of the robot) if the objective is in the range of 50 cm o 70 cm in front of the robot:

 https://www.tinkercad.com/things/93xbeO1akYl-task3-6-servo-motors-with-ultrasonic-/editel?sharecode=B31_dI3ByPExCdLOjMuzg9vxJEPZMRdtWo34y42qgSU